e-Plugins/wooCommerce/README.md

-# digiwallet plugin for Woocommerce
+# DigiWallet plugin for Woocommerce

 ## Usage
 Use this plugin to add support for iDEAL, Bancontact, Sofort, GiroPay, EPS, Credit cards, Paysafecard, Afterpay, Bankwire, Refunds